The 100 Handiest Shop Tips

 Easy-to-Read Nail Sizes

-Weve all stored nails in old coffee cans and used a piece of masking tape taped to the outside of the can to record the type and size of nail.
-Heres a better and more permanent labeling method.
+We’ve all stored nails in old coffee cans and used a piece of masking tape taped to the outside of the can to record the type and size of nail.
+Here’s a better and more permanent labeling method.
 Spray a stripe of white appliance paint across the outside face of each coffee can.
 When it dries, write the nail specs on the paint with a permanent marker.
-Appliance paint has a tough, gloss nish so it doesnt chip easily.
+Appliance paint has a tough, gloss ﬁnish so it doesn’t chip easily.

 Pencils at the Ready

 Need another?
-Buy plastic coaxial cable holders ($2 for a 20-pack), reverse the brad direction and tack em on the side of a work-table or tool rack.
+Buy plastic coaxial cable holders, reverse the brad direction and tack ’em on the side of a work-table or tool rack.
 You can quick-draw the pencils out of the plastic jaws.
 Or try adding a piece of tape the end of a pencil to stop it from rolling around.

-Use a couple of rubber sponge oats to hold down boards on your jointer.
-Typically used in stucco work, sponge oats are available at home centers for about $6.
-They grip boards tightly, keep your hands far from the cutter head, and put a stop to vibration!
+Use a couple of rubber sponge ﬂoats to hold down boards on your jointer.
+They grip boards tightly, keep your hands far from the cutter head, and put a stop to vibration.
 Thanks to reader Clarke Green for this very useful tip.
-Check out another type of sponge for sanding.

-Build this box from plywood or medium-density berboard and use it to cut tenons, lap joints, rabbets and other joints on the ends of boards.
-It makes accu-rate cuts and keeps your hands well away from the blade.
+Build this box from plywood or medium-density ﬁberboard and use it to cut tenons, lap joints, rabbets and other joints on the ends of boards.
+It makes accurate cuts and keeps your hands well away from the blade.

-Make the box wide enough so the clamp handle will t inside, and screw a board on the side at 90 degrees to support the piece youre cutting.
+Make the box wide enough so the clamp handle will ﬁt inside, and screw a board on the side at 90 degrees to support the piece you’re cutting.
 To use the box, slide it against the table saw fence.
 To ensure accurate cuts, build the box with parallel sides that are 90 degrees to the saw table.

 Far-Reaching Stop Block

-An oral syringe ($2 at pharmacies) works great for precisely injecting putty into nail holes or other dents and cracks, according to reader Jim Tennessen.
-You wont have to sand away putty smeared around the hole.
+An oral syringe works great for precisely injecting putty into nail holes or other dents and cracks, according to reader Jim Tennessen.
+You won’t have to sand away putty smeared around the hole.

 Oral syringes are also perfect for injecting wood glue into narrow crevices for furniture repairs.
-Hot water cleans the syringe in a ash.
+Hot water cleans the syringe in a ﬂash.

 Cut strips of router or carpet pad and stick them on the bottom of workbench legs with double-faced tape.
-Now your workbench wont slide around when youre bearing down on project parts.
+Now your workbench won’t slide around when you’re bearing down on project parts.
+Add some rollout drawers to a workbench for additional storage.

 Stay-Flat Plywood Spacers